AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 ---
 # Starter architecture

-Your Adobe Commerce on cloud infrastructure Starter architecture supports up to **four** environments, including a `master` environment that contains the initial project code, the Staging environment, and up to two Integration environments.
+Your Adobe Commerce on cloud infrastructure Starter architecture supports up to **four** environments, including a `master` environment that contains the initial project code, the Staging environment, and up to two integration environments.

 All environments are in PaaS (Platform as a service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.
 These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
 Each environment provides a database and web server.

 You can use any development and branching methodology you like.
-When you get initial access to your project, create a Staging environment from the `master` environment.
-Then, create the Integration environment by branching from Staging.
+When you get initial access to your project, create a `staging` environment from the `master` environment.
+Then, create the `integration` environment by branching from `staging`.

 ## Starter environment architecture